Nits But No Lice & Lice But No Nits

 Do Nits Always Hatch?

 No, nits do not always hatch.
 Unfertilized eggs and others may have genetic or environmental reasons not to hatch.
-One study examined the question carefully and tested children that had only nits and no lice to see how likely it was that the nits would hatch.
-The study showed that about 20% of the kids with just nits converted into having full-blown lice.
-While 20% seems relatively low, I am not willing to take the risk on it.
 For me, finding nits in the hair means lice, and the chance of those nits hatching is too high to not do anything about it.

 How Many Lice Eggs Usually Hatch?

-- If what you are finding are lice eggs then the most likely answer is that your child has lice bugs as well, you're just not seeing them.
-I'd recommend that you check out the Get Rid of Lice Like A Pro page.
+2. If what you are finding are lice eggs then the most likely answer is that your child has lice bugs as well, you're just not seeing them.
+And, if you don't have any lice bugs in your hair right now, you are likely to have them crawling around very soon because those eggs are going to HATCH.
+Either way, I'd recommend that you check out my step-by-step video system ASAP.